 Even if you share a problem with another person in your group, it’s likely that you each see it from your own unique perspective.
 Being able to examine a problem in a new way can lead you to discover a solution that eluded you previously.

 Santé Center for Healing offers a number of proven techniques that are designed to help you overcome substance use disorder.
-Our supportive group therapy is just one of these.
-Learn more about our approach by calling us at 866.238.3154 today.
+Our supportive group therapy program (and family group therapy for addiction) is just one of these.
+We utilize group therapy in many of our addiction treatment programs, including: